 If there is no increase in pain after a few minutes, gradually increase the amount of time spent using it.
 You should become accustomed to the pressure relatively quickly.
 The way to progress the procedure is to use the tool in the tall option which will increase the pressure the MMT exerts and its efficiency.
 Start this use (the tall option) for only a few minutes to ensure there is no extended increase in pain.

 One of the important benefits of the MMT (unlike foam rollers, for example) is that it can be used to stretch muscles sideways, instead of lengthways (the conventional way).
-Sideways stretching is very effective in releasing adhesions and the fascial sheath continuum which surrounds all muscles and ‘sticks’ them to each other.
+Sideways stretching is very effective in releasing adhesions and the fascial sheath continuum which surrounds all muscles, forms a cartilaginous skeleton within the core of muscles and ‘sticks’ them to each other.
 Sideways stretching is particularly effective for muscles such as the Quads, Calf, Groin and Hamstrings.
+From my clinical experience no other method of breaking up dysfunctional fascia works as well as sideways stretching.

 What success feels like